-The total manufacture of sulfuric acid is the sum of the individual manufacture estimates.
+The total manufacture of sulfuric acid is the sum of the individual manufacture estimates, prior to any adjustments or modifications due to fuel conditioning or particulate deices.
 Therefore, if a site burns coal and uses both SCR and FGC, the amount of sulfuric acid manufactured - by combustion, SCR, and/or FGC - is summed to determine the total amount.